doriansmiley/codestrap-programs/apprenticeships/curriculum.md

 [Source Control with Git](https://acloud.guru/overview/104ff5d6-39c0-4116-b597-4d1bce0b8081) | 20 hours | 20 hours/week | [Markdown Mastery](https://www.udemy.com/course/markdown/) | [chat](https://discord.com/channels/787748295346356245/787750027916738610)

 ## Linux Certification
+This is an optional course.
 Linux is everywhere!
 Nearly all the worlds servers run Linux.
 This makes Linux a valuable job skill in its own right.
 If you are enjoying bash, and want to cultivate an employable job skill immediately, obtain your linux certification with this **optional** course.
 After completing this course you will be ready to take your certification exams:
 - [Red Hat Certified System Administrator (EX200) - RHCSA](https://www.redhat.com/en/services/certification/rhcsa)